Victorian Tertiary Admissions Centre: ATAR calculation

-The aggregates, which can range from 0 to over 210 (in exceptional cases), are then mapped to percentiles for conversion to an ATAR.
+The aggregates, which can range from 0 to, theoretically, over 220, are then mapped to percentiles for conversion to an ATAR.
 Students must pass an English subject in order to qualify for an ATAR as well as the Victorian Certificate of Education (VCE).
 The primary four results must be taken from VCE or Vocational Education and Training (VET) Units 3 and 4 sequences, while the increments can also include other results, such as interstate study or university extension studies.
 There are also other rules, such as only two studies from the same subject area can contribute to the "primary 4".
 For example, if the student completed Unit 3/4 for all General Mathematics, Mathematical Methods, and Specialist Mathematics, the one with the lowest study score must be an increment, even if the score is higher than all other studies outside of mathematics.

 The group of students with the highest aggregates will be assigned the highest ATAR of 99.95.
 ATARs below 30.00 are reported as "less than 30" on printed ATAR statements, however the actual ATAR is available online.